-The monoculture established by Conifers has significantly impacted biodiversity.
-The dense canopy restricts understory growth and contributes to soil degradation, leading to poor soil structure, nutrient deficiencies, and increased soil acidity from needle litter.
+The monoculture established by the conifers has significantly impacted biodiversity, the dense canopy restricts understory growth and contributes to soil degradation, leading to poor soil structure, nutrient deficiencies and increased soil acidity from needle litter.
 These factors present a challenge for the establishment of new trees and the reintroduction of diverse plant species.